sweetta/CESG506/Code/Assignments/Assignment 2/readme.txt

         Gamma vs Displacement curve plot output for problem 2-2 part c.

     Prob2-2_EquilibriumPath.png:
         Planner view of equilibrium path for nodes 5 and 6 for problem 2-2 part d.
+The problem statement's positive v (up) is my negative z direction (i.e. as the node moves down, the z component of u increases).
+        Component names are u, v, w in the x, y, z direction.

 trussClass.py
     Python class for a truss that is used for both HW problems.